SE PhD Handbook

 The student’s research advisor will be the chairman of the prospectus committee but will not be a voting member of the committee.
 Membership of the Prospectus Committee constitutes the nucleus of the Final Oral Thesis Examination Committee (Dissertation Defense).

-Before undertaking this phase, the student should consult the College’s Guide for Writing Theses & Dissertations which is located on the SE website under “Online Forms and Documents”.
+Before undertaking this phase, the student should consult the Guide for Writers of Theses & Dissertations while preparing the dissertation and its abstract.
 The Prospectus document should include a signature page, a statement of the problem to be investigated, its background and significance, methods and approach(es) to be followed for its resolution, preliminary results, anticipated timetable for completion and pertinent bibliography.
 The format is similar to a typical research proposal.

 - The prospectus should specifically document the anticipated contribution of the work to the body of knowledge